 Since 1996 the ship with no keel has taken on icy poles and shallow rivers around the world.
 Find out more.

-Launched in February 2002, the Esperanza is the latest and largest of the Greenpeace fleet.
+Launched in February 2002, the Esperanza is the largest of the Greenpeace fleet.
 Find out more.

 Inflatables are often our most effective tools at sea.Read more.